MicrosoftDocs/biztalk-docs/biztalk/core/how-to-capture-a-memory-dump-of-a-biztalk-process.md

   This section includes the steps that should be followed to capture the appropriate type of memory dump.

 ## Installation of the IIS Diagnostics Toolkit
- Each of the topics in this section requires the use of the **Debug Diagnostics Tool** of the IIS Diagnostics Toolkit to capture a memory dump.
-To install the **Debug Diagnostics Tool** of the IIS Diagnostics Toolkit follow these steps:
+For each topic in this section, to capture a memory dump, you have to use the **Debug Diagnostics Tool** in the IIS Diagnostics Toolkit.
+To install this tool, follow these steps:

 1. Download the Internet Information Services (IIS) Diagnostics Toolkit (**iisdiag.msi**).

-2. Double-click the **iisdiag.msi** package to start the IIS Diagnostics Toolkit setup program and choose the **Custom** setup type.
+2. Double-select the **iisdiag.msi** package to start the IIS Diagnostics Toolkit setup program.
+Choose the **Custom** setup type.

 3. In the **Custom Setup** dialog, ensure that the option for the **Debug Diagnostics Tool 1.0** is enabled and complete the steps in the setup program.